Johnarnie25/satms-academic-management-system/README.md

 ## My Contribution

-* Designed and developed the full-stack system using Laravel, JavaScript, and MySQL
+* Designed and developed the full-stack system using PHP, JavaScript, and MySQL
 * Implemented role-based access control for multiple user types
 * Integrated secure authentication and CAPTCHA validation
 * Optimized database queries and indexing to enhance performance